TKasperczyk/messenger-rag/README.md

 <!-- TODO: Add demo GIF showing semantic search in action -->
 ![Demo](docs/demo.gif)

 I have 500k+ Messenger messages going back over a decade.
-Facebook's built-in search is practically useless - it only matches exact keywords, doesn't understand Polish, and can't find anything unless you remember the exact words someone used.
+Facebook's built-in search is practically useless - it only matches exact keywords and can't find anything unless you remember the exact words someone used.

 So I built this.
 It's a local semantic search system that actually understands what you're looking for.